top of page

 B. Side Pulleys:

-These pulleys are providing the correct angle and safe length for the rein, while allowing it to follow the free movement of the horse's neck.
-Their duty extends to protecting the horse's jaw and tongue from damaging pressure, ensuring comfort and safety during training sessions.
+Positioned to maintain the correct rein angle and a safe length, while allowing the rein to follow the natural movement of the horse’s neck.
+Their protective function prevents undue pressure on the jaw and tongue, ensuring both comfort and safety.

 C. Neck Piece & Regulator Elastic:

-The position of the neck piece and the length of the breast strapping determine the expanse of the frame.
-It is essential to adjust them according to the horse's physical condition and education level, ensuring optimal fit and functionality.
-The regulator elastic aids in maintaining flexibility within the system.
+The position of the neck piece and the length of the adjustable breast strap determine the size of the frame.
+These elements should be set according to the horse’s body conformation, physical condition, and level of training.

 D. Trigger Carabiner: